Name: Kyle Anderson

 What I love about Nipissing: The quality of the education is amazing.
 The course options are vast for such small school and the professors really care.
 I can’t speak more highly.
 I am biased though; all of my degrees are from Nipissing University.

-Program: Major in Administrative Studies, Minor in Social Welfare and Social Development
+Program: Major in English Studies, Minor in Political Science

 Program: Organizational Studies